sst/sst/www/docs/migrating-from-serverless-framework.md

 SST also supports the `IS_LOCAL` environment variable that gets set in your Lambda functions when run locally.

+### Invoking locally

+With the Serverless Framework before you would need to run the following command `serverless invoke local -f function_name` to run a function locally.

+With SST this can be done via PostMan, Hopsctoch or any other API client.
+However with this event you are actually sending a request to API Gateway ehich then invokes your Lambda.

 ## CI/CD

 If you are using GitHub Actions, Circle CI, etc., to deploy Serverless Framework apps, you can now add the SST versions to your build scripts.